Jeka Saragih

-Jeka Asparido Saragih (born 1 January 1995) is an Indonesian mixed martial artist.
-He competes in the lightweight division of the Ultimate Fighting Championship, where he became the first person from Indonesia to qualify for the final of Road to the UFC, after defeating Ki Won Bin in the semifinal by knockout.
+Jeka Saragih (born 1 January 1995) is an Indonesian mixed martial artist who competes in the Featherweight division.
+He previously fought in the Ultimate Fighting Championship (UFC), being the first Indonesian to sign with the promotion.

 Background

 Jeka was born in Bah Pasunsang, Raya, Simalungun, North Sumatra.
-He is a descendant of the Batak Simalungun.
-Jeka began his martial arts career by starting wushu in 2013 and won the national championship in Yogyakarta and had the opportunity to represent North Sumatra in the title of National Sports Week.
+He is an ethnic Batak Simalungun.
+Jeka began his martial arts career by starting Wushu in 2013 and won the national championship in Yogyakarta and had the opportunity to represent North Sumatra in the title of National Sports Week.